Watchers Council – Cafeteria – Late Afternoon

 “Mother, please…stop with the thing you’re doing with your mouth.”

 “The beauty of having a pension, fair bit of money and my health means that I’ve got all the time in the world.
 I like it here, I really do, and I’d love to stay a little longer.”

 “Grace, don’t spoil it.
 I don’t want to get into this now.”

-She waited a moment.
-"Fine," Grace said bluntly, picked up the remainder of her sandwich and ate.
+Grace waited a long beat, then bluntly said.
+“Fine.”
+She picked up the remainder of her sandwich and ate.

 Thorm and Gredd both groaned in frustration.